bhuiyanmobasshir94/Operationalizing-Machine-Learning-in-Microsoft-Azure/README.md

 In this project,I will continue to work with the `Bank Marketing dataset`.
 I will use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 I will also create, publish, and consume a pipeline.

-## Project main steps
+## Project Main Steps

-In this project, you will following the below steps:
+In this project, I will be following the below steps:
 - Authentication
 - Automated ML Experiment
 - Deploy the best model